 Mean cloudiness along the Tropical Andes and its diurnal variation: boreal summer

-Approximately three months of 15 minute (now it is available every 10 minutes) imagery from late December 2018 to the end of March 2019 was used to produce a boreal summer mean cloudiness “climatology” for the Andean region from northern Colombia to northern Argentina.
-The focus was to show the broad diurnal variation in daytime cloudiness.
-Given that only three months of data was used, the imagery was grouped into periods representing morning (1230-1515 UTC), midday (1530-1815 UTC) and afternoon (1830-2115 UTC) hours.
+Approximately three months of 15 minute imagery (now available every 10 minutes) from late December 2018 to the end of March 2019 was used to produce a boreal summer mean cloudiness “climatology” for the Andean region from northern Colombia to northern Argentina.
+The objective was to show the broad diurnal variation in daytime cloudiness.
+Given that only three months of data were used, the imagery was grouped into periods representing morning (1230-1515 UTC), midday (1530-1815 UTC) and afternoon (1830-2115 UTC) hours.
 Although the hours selected for each period were consistent, because the locations do not lie on exactly the same longitude line, the diurnal changes are only approximately the same.

-The focus here is on the broad patterns first; these are shown using the 1km pixel resolution imagery (the ‘Medium” resolution setting on the NASA Marshall webpage menu).
+The focus here is on showing the broad diurnal cloudiness patterns first; these are shown using the 1 km pixel resolution imagery (the ‘Medium” resolution setting on the NASA Marshall webpage menu).
 Because there is currently no well-established historical archive of imagery available online, the procedure to build a climatology is tedious, involving daily downloads of the individual images.
-Even sorting the images, required for obtaining the diurnal cycle means, is tedious, since the downloaded files do not have a date and UTC time.
+Even sorting the images, required for obtaining the diurnal cycle means, is tedious, since the downloaded files do not have a date and UTC time associated with the files.
 A better procedure will be developed, but for the demonstration objectives of this talk and webpage, the “brute-force” procedure was adequate.
 Other uncertainties in the development of consistent climatologies using visible imagery are of greater importance, such as the variable solar illumination angle throughout the day, cloud shadows – especially during the early morning and late afternoon hours, and contamination from bright land surfaces (salt flats, snow and ice).

 Mean cloudiness along the Andes during January-March 2019